zjkuang/ReactNavigationTypeScript/README.md

 (`Drawer navigation` is yet to be included.)

-## Preface

-[React Navigation](https://reactnavigation.org) is easy to use in a JavaScript app.
-But when it comes to TypeScript, there is no easy answer.
-The one-page [documentation](https://reactnavigation.org/docs/typescript) provided by the offical site might be good enough for a veteran, but it still leaves tons of struggles to a begginer like me.
-After many hours of research and attempt I was able to develop an example app showing how [React Navigation](https://reactnavigation.org) works with TypeScript.
-And I think it is worth sharing it out here since many other beginners may still be struggling like I had been and hope this can save them some hours.

-Also, this example app can also serve as a cheetsheet, or even a starting app for beginners.

 ## Set up

+(1) Clone this repository to your machine

-(1) Follow [doc/react-navigation.txt](https://github.com/zjkuang/ReactNavigationTypeScript/blob/master/doc/react-navigation.txt) to install [React Navigation](https://reactnavigation.org) packages and types
+(2) Follow [doc/react-navigation.txt](https://github.com/zjkuang/ReactNavigationTypeScript/blob/master/doc/react-navigation.txt) to install [React Navigation](https://reactnavigation.org) packages and types

-(2) Follow [doc/oblador-icons.txt](https://github.com/zjkuang/ReactNavigationTypeScript/blob/master/doc/oblador-icons.txt) to install [oblador Vector Icons](https://github.com/oblador/react-native-vector-icons) used in this example.
+(3) Follow [doc/oblador-icons.txt](https://github.com/zjkuang/ReactNavigationTypeScript/blob/master/doc/oblador-icons.txt) to install [oblador Vector Icons](https://github.com/oblador/react-native-vector-icons) used in this example.
 Some trouble-shooting infomation is also included.

-## Run It
+(4) Run it

-`cd <path/to/ReactNavigationTypeScript>`

 `yarn ios`